 Most of the information from The Germanna Foundation is accurate, except for their information about Harman Back, who was one of those 53 people from Freudenberg.
-There is a reason for that...they make a huge amount of money by telling their stories about Harman Back.
+There is a reason for that...they make a huge amount of money off of their lies about Harman Back, as do many other people.

-In fact, in 1963, Troy Lee Back had told numerous lies about Harman Back to Dr. Holtsclaw, who, unfortunately, included those lies in his 1964 book, Ancestry and Descendants of the Nassau-Siegen Immigrants to Virginia 1714-1750 (pages 38-47).
-However, Dr. Holtsclaw was suspicious of what Troy had told him, and he even stated so, in his book.
+For example, in 1963, Troy Lee Back told a massive number of lies about Harman Back to Dr. Holtsclaw, who, unfortunately, included those lies in his 1964 book, Ancestry and Descendants of the Nassau-Siegen Immigrants to Virginia 1714-1750 (pages 38-47).
+However, Dr. Holtsclaw was extremely suspicious of what Troy had told him, and he even stated so, in his book.

-Years later, Troy Lee Back, and some of his cousins, started a club they called, "The Back-Bach Genealogical Society."
+Several years later, Troy Lee Back, and some of his cousins, started a club they called, "The Back-Bach Genealogical Society."
 However, not one of them was a genealogist.
 In 1994, they published a fraudulent genealogy book about their family, falsely claiming that they descend from Harman Back.
-Their book was full of the same lies that Troy had told to Dr. Holtsclaw.
-They hoped to make a great deal of money from that book, because it had a connection to Harman Back, who was one of the immigrants that the highly-profitable Germanna Foundation was researching.
-They did.
+Their book was full of the same lies that Troy Lee Back had told to Dr. Holtsclaw.
+They were hoping to make a great deal of money from that book, because it had a connection to Harman Back, who was one of the immigrants that the highly-profitable Germanna Foundation was researching.